These are Christmassy truffles, although chocolate truffles are for any time of the year in my view!

 - a couple of tablespoons of dried raspberry pieces, optional

-(2) Pour this over white chocolate and stir until the chocolate has melted.
+(2) Pour this over white chocolate, leave for a minute or so and then stir gently until the chocolate has melted.
 Add most of the spiced port reduction, adding more if you want a more pronounced flavour.
 Stir in the raspberry pieces, if using.
-Chill until firmly set.
+Chill until set enough to be shaped.

 woah!
 These look delectable – and I reckon they are v Christmassy 🙂